DurhamSmith/braindump-setup/content/posts/sample_2023_05_05_yifeng_sheet_all_extensions_plus_phosphorothioate_nucleotides_extensions.md

 +++
-title = "Sample: 2023-05-05 Yifeng Sheet All Extensions Plus Phosphorothioate Nucleotides Extensions*This did not work very well, see the outcome of the Gel, figure 1 Lane 2*" author = ["Durham Smith"] draft = false
+title = "Sample: 2023-05-05 Yifeng Sheet All Extensions Plus Phosphorothioate Nucleotides Extensions" author = ["Durham Smith"] draft = false
 +++

+**This did not work very well, see the outcome of the Gel, figure [1](#figure--fig:gel-results) Lane 2**

 The material made here is [Yifeng's Sheet]({{< relref "yifeng_s_sheet.md" >}}) with all A<sub>21</sub> extensions, see figure [2](#figure--fig:sheet-all-14-exts).